 What Are the Benefits of a Federal Direct Subsidized Loan?

-Interest won’t start accruing until after your grace period is over.
-This might sound like a minor detail, but not having to pay interest while you are in school can drastically cut down the overall cost of your loan.
+Since the government is paying the interest that accrues while you are in school and during the grace period, no interest will be added to your balance before you begin repayment.
+This might sound like a minor detail, but not having to pay interest while you are in school and for six months after you graduate can significantly reduce the overall cost of your loan.

 How Do You Apply for a Federal Direct Subsidized Loan?